SharpOddz/MNIST_DenseNeuralNetwork/README.md

   - Plots for training and validation loss and accuracy over the training process (red dotted line signifies the best model run)

 ## Results
-The results for the best model with hyperparameters listed in the "Model Architecture" section are:
+The results for the best model with hyperparameters listed in the "Model Architecture" section are provided below.

+The model trained for 20
-  - Train accuracy: 0.9986 , loss: 0.0045
+  - Train accuracy: 0.9963 , loss: 0.0119
-  - Validation accuracy: 0.9882 , loss: 0.0566
+  - Validation accuracy: 0.9857 , loss: 0.0526
-  - Test accuracy: 0.9854 , loss: 0.0620
+  - Test accuracy: 0.9840 , loss: 0.0572

+The training plot is provided in the repository